OCSInventory-NG/OCSInventory-SNMP-Scanner/README.md

 	- `identifier` : the unique name of the scanner.
 This field will be used to identify the scanner in the OCS server's database.
 Not used in `offline` mode

 #### Running the scanner
-TODO : depends on how the module will run (service, cron job, etc.).
-At the moment, run the scanner using the following command:
+Run the scanner using the following command:
 ```bash
 python SnmpScanner.py
 ```

+The first run will create the scanner's instance in the OCS server's database.

+Make sure SNMP configurations are assigned to the scanner in the OCS server's web interface, otherwise the scanner will not be able to scan any devices.

 #### Results
-The scanner will output the results of the scan to the console, as well as write them to the OCS server's database.
+The scanner will output the results of the scan to the log file, as well as write them to the OCS server's database.
 The results will be available in the OCS server's web interface under the `Inventory` tab.

 ### OFFLINE Scanner installation and configuration
 #### Installation